aws-samples/mlops-pipeline-prestodb/blog_post.md

     retrieves data from a PrestoDB instance (using a [data preprocess script](https://github.com/aws-samples/mlops-pipeline-prestodb/blob/main/code/presto_preprocess_for_batch_inference.py))
     and stores the batch data in S3.
-2. We approve the latest model registered in the Model Registry from the training pipeline.
+2. The latest model registered in the Model Registry from the training pipeline is approved.
+3. A
-3. We create a [Transformer](https://sagemaker.readthedocs.io/en/stable/api/inference/transformer.html)
+    [Transformer](https://sagemaker.readthedocs.io/en/stable/api/inference/transformer.html)
-    instance and use it to run a batch transform job to get inferences on the entire dataset stored in S3 from the data preparation step and store the output in S3.
+    instance is used which runs a batch transform job to get inferences on the entire dataset stored in S3 from the data preparation step and store the output in S3.